capeprivacy/cape-dataframes/README.md

 A Python library supporting data transformations and collaborative privacy policies, for data science projects in Pandas and Apache Spark

-Cape Privacy offers data scientists and data engineers a policy-based interface for applying privacy-enhancing techniques across several popular libraries and frameworks to protect sensitive data throughout the data science life cycle.

-Cape Python brings Cape's policy language to Pandas and Apache Spark, enabling you to collaborate on privacy-preserving policy at a non-technical level.
-The supported techniques include tokenization with linkability as well as perturbation and rounding.
-You can experiment with these techniques programmatically, in Python or in human-readable policy files.
-Stay tuned for more privacy-enhancing techniques in the future!

 See below for instructions on how to get started or visit the [documentation](https://docs.capeprivacy.com/).

 ## Getting started